-Yet literally on the eve of the millennium, when challenged to learn Osage, he decided to commit to it.
-He could pray in Osage, as he had done so with his father, but he knew no conversational Osage.
-Yet the obstacle that occurred to him was not in the spoken language, but the written.
+Yet Lookout—known as “Mogri”–decided to commit to Osage.
+He could pray in Osage, as he had done so with his father, and with work he could pick up conversational Osage.
+The biggest obstacle was not in the spoken language, but the written.

 “When I first started trying to write down some of those sounds, I ran into problems with it, because every class I went to they never had an orthography… they would say ‘Write it down the way you hear it.’

 “Well, I wrote it down all kinds of ways, but when I got home, I couldn’t read it.
 I never could really nail it using letters of the [Latin} alphabet, because they’re dedicated to the English sound system.
-So then I said, I’m going to have to create [a new set of symbols] dedicated to the sound of Osage.”
+You can get close, but you don’t get that Osage sound.”

+A crucial step in the script’s success was its adoption by the Osage Nation government.
 In 2004, the 31st Council of the Osage Nation passed a resolution initiating the Osage Language Program.
-Soon after, Lookout — known as “Mogri” — was hired as the director, and was afforded office space in downtown Pawhuska, Oklahoma.
-He began developing a series of symbols unique to Osage.
+Soon after, Lookout was hired as the director, and was afforded office space in downtown Pawhuska, Oklahoma.

 “To have an orthography,” Queton said, “is one more tool to say, as Osage people, `This is who we are.
 This is our identity.
 This is our language.
 We made this.
 We accepted it.
 We reclaimed it.
 Now we’re going to carry it on to the future.”